Italian couple ‘Romeo and Juliet’ met from their balconies during lockdown. Now they’re engaged.

 Still, their bond strengthened.

-From a distance, the couple got to know each other, and learned they share similar ideas: “The values you could build a relationship on,” said Agnelli.
+From a distance, the couple got to know each other, and learned they share similar ideas: “The values you could build a relationship on,” Agnelli said.

 For one, they are both professionally driven, she said.
 Agnelli is a lawyer and D’Alpaos works in computers.
 But more importantly, she said, “Michele has a good heart.”